carved4/go-curl-memexec/README.md

 ## How It Works

-Go Curl MemExec uses a sophisticated process self-hollowing technique to run executables in memory:
+go http memexec uses a sophisticated process self-hollowing technique to run executables in memory:

-1. Downloads a PE file directly to memory using curl with stdout redirection
+1. Downloads a PE file directly to memory using golang's net/http
 2. Maps the PE file into memory with proper section permissions
 3. Resolves imports and fixes relocations
 4. Executes the payload by jumping to its entry point